|

 Key requirements:

-- Implement new digital submission process for Forms 1013 and 1014 by August 1, 2026
+- Implement digital Custodial Bank Account Management application for Forms 1013 and 1014 by August 1, 2026

 - Update mortgage insurance communication contact information by August 1, 2026